-Students at YSPA work in teams of 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 16-inch Ritchey-Chretien telescope shown here to the right, as well as from remote observatories in New Mexico, Chile, and Australia.
-Once students have enough data, they will use the python programing language and scientific python libraries to make a model that best fits and explains their data.
+Students at YSPA work in teams of 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 0.4-meter Ritchey-Chretien Telescope shown here to the right, as well as from remote observatories in New Mexico, California, Chile, and Australia.
+Once students have sufficient data, they use the python programing language and scientific python libraries to make a model that best fits and explains their data.

 The specific research project at YSPA changes in some years, but in 2019, all students will work on modeling the explosion of an extragalactic supernova that is happening during the four weeks of the program.
 Supernovae (SNe, for short) are extremely powerful and luminous events that signal either the death of a massive star or the obliteration of a white dwarf stellar remnant in a binary system.
 A supernova can be as bright as an entire galaxy for a few weeks, and many of them can be seen from hundreds of millions of light years away with optical telescopes such as the 0.4 meter at Yale.
 The study of supernovae has led to many advances in astrophysics and cosmology, such as the discovery that the expansion of the Universe is accelerating, which was recognized with the Nobel Prize in Physics in 2011.

 Image of the Crab Supernova Remnant, a star which exploded in 1054 AD, taken at the Leitner Observatory